-6.08 Shelter and Washroom Facilities:

-- (a) Shelter: The Employer will ensure suitable shelter for serving catered meals. - (b) Washroom Facilities: The Employer will ensure adequate, conveniently located sanitary washroom facilities on all temporary or permanently established preproduction, production, and post-production work sites.
+- 6.08 Shelter and Washroom Facilities: - (a) Shelter: The Employer will ensure suitable shelter for serving catered meals. - (b) Washroom Facilities: The Employer will ensure adequate, conveniently located sanitary washroom facilities on all temporary or permanently established preproduction, production, and post-production work sites.
 These facilities must be per provincial standards.
 The Employer will ensure that provided washrooms are equipped with hand washing facilities with hot water and are stocked with sufficient supplies of soap, toilet paper, and individual clean towels.
-Where the washrooms lack hand washing facilities, the Employer will place within immediate proximity to the washrooms adequate hand washing stations. - 6.09 Beverages/Environmental Awareness: The Employer shall provide coffee, tea, ice water and other soft beverages and make them accessible to all on-set Employees throughout the work day.
+Where the washrooms lack hand washing facilities, the Employer will place within immediate proximity to the washrooms adequate hand washing stations. - (c) Menstruation Products: The Employer will take necessary steps to ensure menstruation products are made available to Employees in all workplace washrooms at no cost to employees. - 6.09 Beverages/Environmental Awareness: The Employer shall provide coffee, tea, ice water and other soft beverages and make them accessible to all on-set Employees throughout the work day.
 If such service is not provided, or is deemed inadequate by the Steward, a coffee break of fifteen (15) minutes shall be taken every three (3) hours.
 The Employer also shall supply suitable beverages to off-set Employees working in isolated areas.
 Further, the Employer shall use its best efforts to supply environmentally compatible containers for all such beverages. - 6.10 Absence of Catering and Culinary Selection: In the absence of catering, all Employees shall receive a meal break of sixty (60) minutes.
 Adequate travel time to and from a restaurant or other eating establishment shall be considered time worked but shall not incur penalties. - 6.11 Proper Meal: Adequate hot meals with a reasonable selection shall be provided.
 It is understood and agreed that snacks (i.e. soft drinks, hot dogs, pizza, etc.) do not constitute a proper meal.